 Most disputes with the IRS are settled at the appeals stage.
 If you succeed at reaching a settlement, the IRS will provide you with a Form 870- Consent to Proposed Tax Adjustment.
 If you sign it, you are effectively consenting to the settlement and cannot challenge it in the future.
 If the conference fails to produce an agreement, you can petition the U.S. Tax Court within 90 days of receiving a Notice of Deficiency, also known as a 90-day letter.

 Although appealing an IRS audit can substantially reduce previously assessed taxes and penalties, a comparatively low number of taxpayers appeal their audit results.
 While some of them just want to get it over with, others feel that they have no chance against the IRS and its resources.
 It’s an imbalance that you can eliminate by engaging a tax audit attorney.

 Contact a New Jersey IRS Audit Appeal Attorney

-Even if you have been dealing with the IRS up to the point that it concludes its audit, it is strongly recommended that you engage an experienced tax attorney before pursuing an appeal.
+Even if you have been dealing with the IRS up to the point that it concludes its audit, it is strongly recommended that you engage an experienced NJ tax lawyer before pursuing an appeal.
 Your attorney can attend the hearing on your behalf present your position in a clear and convincing manner, using documentary evidence as well as legal analysis and authority.

 At Paladini Law, Attorney Brad Paladini has successfully represented many clients at IRS audit appeal hearings and will use his expertise in federal tax law to ensure a fair outcome to your case.
 For more information or to schedule a confidential consultation, please contact us or call 201-381-4472.